-

 Grid connection delays may become increasingly relevant in New Zealand.
 Significant investment is required in New Zealand’s transmission and distribution networks to support the expected increasing demand for electricity.
 In addition, new generation connections are themselves significant projects and Transpower (the operator of New Zealand’s National Grid) has implemented a queuing system as a result of the significant interest in new connections for renewable energy projects.

 The securing of a resource consent under the RMA is a key milestone for a developer and in recent years there have been discussions regarding the need to streamline the consenting process.
-On 7 March 2024, New Zealand government introduced the Fast-track Approvals Bill to Parliament, which provides for a fast-track consenting regime that would simplify processes for approving major infrastructure processes (likely including renewable energy projects).
-The Bill would enable the Ministers of Energy & Resources and Transport to approve projects deemed regionally and nationally significant after consideration by an expert panel.
+The FTAA has now been passed to provide an alternative consenting pathway for resource consent.
+This legislation has been designed to simplify and accelerate approval processes for major infrastructure projects, including renewable energy developments.

 Another relevant factor for investors is that the OIA requires (broadly) that an “overseas person” obtain consent from OIO before giving effect to an investment where the overseas person acquires ownership or control (either directly or indirectly) of: